Children’s Program Frequently Asked Questions

-Transporation Changes: If you would like to make any changes in your transportation, this must be completed 24 hours in advance.
+Transportation Changes: If you would like to make any changes in your transportation, this must be completed 24 hours in advance.
 Late notification of changes to pick-up and drop-off cannot be accommodated as we need to ensure the safety of the children first.
 Please notify us in writing with a note, NOT a verbal authorization to the bus driver as their only concern is the safety of the children on the bus.

 What should I wear?

-Light colored long pants, shoes or sneakers and socks are appropriate for most classes; some classes, such as spelunking and blacksmithing, require special clothing.
+Light-colored long pants, shoes or sneakers, and socks are appropriate for most classes; some classes, such as spelunking and blacksmithing, require special clothing.

 Spelunkers should wear warm clothing (jeans, sweatshirt or flannel shirts) boots or sneakers and work gloves.
 Helmets will be provided.
-Bring a change of clothing for afterwards as caves can be muddy.
+Bring a change of clothing for afterward as caves can be muddy.
 Spelunkers also need 3 sources of light.

-Blacksmithing students should wear long pants and long sleeved shirts and wear work boots.
+Blacksmithing students should wear long pants and long-sleeved shirts and wear work boots.

 Are there bathrooms on the Land?